 How will Little Doves Christian Pre-School prepare and support my child to join the setting/transfer to school?

 - Little Doves Christian Pre-School offers Introductory Sessions that you can attend with your child (as explained in question 2.)
-Our Settling-in Policy builds firm relationships between the child, parents/carers and staff members.
+Our Settling-in and Transitions Procedure builds firm relationships between the child, parents/carers and staff members.
 We know that every child and indeed parent/carer is an individual with their own needs and we are therefore very flexible about the length of time that it takes to settle a child.
 We work very closely with each parent to ensure that their child settles in well.

 - When transferring to another setting or moving on to school, Little Doves Christian Pre-School will invite the key person/SENCO of the new setting to visit your child in our setting.
 This helps them to become familiar with that person in our setting and allows us to discuss your child's strengths and needs.
 The key person or the SENCO from Little Doves Christian Pre-School may also visit the other setting to discuss your child.